saimon885/PhB12-Green-Earth/readme.md

 Ans: Destructuring assignment is a shortcut system introduced in ES6 that allows you to easily separate a value from an array or object and assign it to a variable.

 5) Explain template literals in ES6.
-How are they different from string concatenation?র্ Ans:Template literals are a new string syntax introduced in ES6, which is written with `(backtick)`.
+How are they different from string concatenation?
+Ans:Template literals are a new string syntax introduced in ES6, which is written with `(backtick)`.
 In this, Variable or expression can be placed directly inside ${ }.
 Using this, Multi-line string can be written easily.
 We know that Concatenation has to use + symbol and in contrast to this, Template literal uses backtick + ${ } which makes the code clean & readable.